informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

     commitments.
 Alongside the `genesis_state_root`, the `code_commitment`
     serves as the second parameter that helps link an incoming aggregated proof to a specific rollup, ensuring uniqueness and integrity.
-Similarly, this field should also be initialized during client creation, and is only permitted to change with a client upgrade.
+Similarly, this field should also be initialized during client creation; and is only permitted to change with a client upgrade.
 And not during recoveries.

 4. **trusting_period**